oscarcosta/csc462boatsql/README.md

 ## Contents:
 - boats.sql (for now).
 To provide a sense of how the final schema will probably end up looking like.

-- /cluster - Contains the cluster configs, scripts and documentation
+- /swarm - Contains the front end cluster configs, scripts and documentation

 - /web: (Under construction) web-based front end for testing and demonstration.
 Includes Express middleman server to route AJAX requests from client to either mongoDB (not included) or mySQL

+- /mysql - Contains mysql cluster config files

+~~- /mysql-docker - Contains mysql cluster config files using docker (deprecated)~~

 ## Upcoming:
 - Distributed implementation of SQL database